microsoft/WhatTheHack/999-SAPonAzure/Student/04-BusinessContinuity-and-DR.md

 - A successful setup of the temporary backup solution.
 - An automatic orchestration of ANF snapshots on the data and log backup volumes to achieve point-in-time recovery.
 - The availability of offloaded snapshots in storage account containers per the requirement.
-Be able to restore the BACKUPTEST user successfully.
+- Be able to restore the lost files using ANF snapshots.
 - Be able to successfully set up DR replication using ANF CRR and validate changes are available at the DR site.

 ## Learning Resources